 Types of current account

-Some current accounts come with extra benefits for the account holder, like a cash bonus for signing up, better interest rates, and even breakdown cover.
+Some current accounts come with extra benefits for the account holder, like a cash bonus for signing up, better interest rates or even breakdown cover.
 The accounts might only be available to certain customers, like those with high credit ratings.

 Current account charges

-Current accounts can also include fees for using them in a certain way – some banks might charge you for resending a printed account statement or for accessing your account abroad.
+Some current accounts include fees if you use them in a certain way – some banks might charge you for resending a printed account statement or for accessing your account abroad.
 You may even be charged a fee for going into your overdraft without telling your bank beforehand.

 The traditional idea of banking is being changed by digital or challenger banks, who provide most of their services through the internet or a mobile app rather than in branch or over the phone.
 Many are designed to be more open and transparent with customers and less focused on banking products.